Can Undocumented Immigrants Get Car Insurance?

 Whether undocumented immigrants can get auto insurance depends on which state they live in.
-Location matters for undocumented immigrants because state law determines whether they're legally allowed to get a driver's license.
+Location matters for undocumented immigrants because state law determines which residents are legally allowed to get a driver's license - and you need a standard driver’s license to get an auto insurance policy.

-But if they live in a state that doesn't allow them to get a license, they'll have a much harder time buying car insurance.
+But an immigrant without documentation living in a state that doesn't allow everyone to get a license may have a much harder time buying car insurance.
 And even if they are able to purchase insurance, that insurance might be worthless.
-There have been numerous reports of insurers selling policies to unlicensed undocumented immigrants and then refusing to pay for claims filed through those policies.
+There have been numerous reports of insurance providers selling policies to unlicensed undocumented immigrants and then refusing to pay for claims filed through those policies after a car accident.

 Read on to find out which states allow undocumented immigrants to get driver's licenses and learn about the insurance situation for undocumented immigrants in other states.